PRAIRIE TO PARKA

 Don’t be tempted to lay on concrete….it is still at least ground temperature underneath…develops moisture between animal and concrete and will promote bacteria/mold.

-PREPPING COYOTES FOR LONG TERM STORAGE IN FREEZER
+PREPPING ANIMALS FOR LONG TERM STORAGE IN FREEZER

 Hang by the two back legs overnight to cool out, bleed out, and dry out …settles guts in rib cage (easier on your freezer….clean and dry coyotes won’t freeze to each other or the sides of the freezer.